MENTAL HEALTH SERVICES

 AfterCareLine Emotional Support

 AlterCareLine offers free emotional support to Los Angeles County residents coping with the January fires, natural disasters, or everyday stress.
 Support Specialists provide a safe space, guidance, and resources to help individuals regain balance and stability.
-Contact: outreach@altercareline.com or visit https://altercareline.com.
+Contact: outreach@altercareline.com or visit altercareline.com.

-AftertheFire Survey
+AfterFireStories Survey

 Eaton Fire Peer Support Group